NCAS-CMS/cfdm/docs/source/tutorial.rst

 methods.
 If a name has not been set then one will be generated internally (usually based on the standard_name if it exists).

-It is possible to create netCDF unlimited dimensions and set the HDF5 chunk size using the `nc_unlimited_dimensions` and `~Field.nc_chunksize` methods of the field construct.
+It is possible to create netCDF unlimited dimensions using the `nc_unlimited_dimensions` method of the field construct.

 A field construct is not transformed through being written to a file on disk and subsequently read back from that file.